 Center Back Length

 The jackets on our list above come in a variety of lengths, ranging from 26.8 inches for the Arc'teryx Thorium Hoody to 43 inches for the Outdoor Research Coze Down Parka.
-In the vast majority of cases, this measurement is taken down the center of back, where a jacket is at its longest (some hems are uniform all the way around while others feature a drop-tail in the back).
+In the majority of cases, this measurement is taken down the center of back, where a jacket is at its longest (some hems are uniform all the way around while others feature a drop-tail).
 Hip-length jackets check in anywhere from 26 to about 30 inches, below-the-butt parkas are around 33 inches, and mid-thigh to knee-length parkas range from about 35 to 43 inches in length.
 The center back length can be an important consideration when you're shopping for a jacket, as it has a big impact on style, warmth, and coverage.
-Keep in mind that if you opt for a longer jacket, you'll want to look for features like slits (these can be in the front, back, or at the sides) and two-way zippers, which help to keep range of motion high.
+Keep in mind that if you opt for a longer jacket, you'll want to look for features like slits (these can be in the front, back, or at the sides) and two-way zippers, which help with range of motion.

 The North Face Metropolis Parka II women's winter jacket (center back length)